David Cuevas concludes his Tribeca Festival 2021 coverage with a selection of hotly anticipated capsule reviews.

 All These Sons

-Bing Liu's followup to his Oscar-nominated Minding the Gap is a shocking disappointment.
+Bing Liu's followup to his Oscar-nominated documentary Minding the Gap is a shocking disappointment.
 All These Sons, while undeniably relevant in its dissection of gun violence and advocacy for reform, lacks the personal angle and detailed focus of Liu's previous non-fiction endeavour.
 Where Minding The Gap managed to handle its themes of intergenerational trauma and abuse with great ease, All These Sons finds itself in a strange scattershot pool of engrossing interviews and a lack of a creative backbone to carry its empathetic B-rolls.

 ──────